apache/doris/docs/en/docs/sql-manual/sql-functions/string-functions/from-base64.md

 `VARCHAR from_base64(VARCHAR str)`

-Returns the result of Base64 decoding the input string
+Returns the result of Base64 decoding the input string, NULL is returned when the input string is incorrect (with non-Base64 encoded characters).

 ### example